simnibs/simnibs/docs/documentation/command_line/charm.rst

 --------------

 * If you encounter spurious segmentation results this *could* be due to a suboptimal affine registration between the anatomical image(s) and the atlas.
 Please see the tutorial :ref:`fix_affine_registration_tutorial`.
+* charm can use the cortical surfaces created by FreeSurfer recon-all to achieve a more accurate representation of smaller sulci in the head meshes (option *--fs-dir*).
 * Please see the tutorial :ref:`fixheadmodel_tutorial` in case manually fixes to the segmentation are needed.